≪ Go to our review of Stroller & Car Seat Combos

 There is no canopy on the Caddy, so you need to rely on the car seat canopy for protection from the elements.
 This would be true if you were carrying the car seat by the handle and is also true for several of the strollers we looked at that require the canopy and/or seat removal before using with a car seat.

-The metric where the Caddy took a dive, and hurt its overall score somewhat, is quality where it earned a 3 of 10 (the lowest in the group).
-The high for this metric is 8 shared by the UPPAbaby Vista Combo and the BOB Revolution Flex, which both offer nicer materials and have great attention to detail.
+The Caddy earned a 3 of 10 for quality (the lowest in the group).
+The high for this metric is 8 shared by the UPPAbaby Vista Combo and the BOB Revolution Flex Combo, which both offer nicer materials and have great attention to detail.

 The Caddy doesn't have any fabric components save for the storage bin.
 The basket is made up of a combination of finely woven canvas for the lower parts and a mesh material for the top portion so you can see inside.
-Neither material is anything to write home about, but they seems sturdy enough for the limited lifespan of this product, and we weren't able to snag either part during testing.
+The materials seem sturdy enough for the limited lifespan of this product, and we weren't able to snag either part during testing.

-The frame is metal with plastic components, and while the parts appear to be nice enough, there is a general flex and rickety feeling to the frame that makes it feel like it's missing a screw somewhere when it isn't.
+The frame is metal with plastic components, and while the parts appear to be nice enough, there is a general flex and rickety feeling to the frame.
 Because there are plastic parts that don't come together well and the fabric on the basket has some loose threads, the overall fit and finish isn't impressive and looks relatively sloppy compared to most of the competition.

 Chicco makes several different types of strollers, and a few were reviewed here including the standard Chicco Bravo LE Combo, the umbrella option Chicco Liteway Plus Combo, and the Caddy frame stroller.
 The Caddy scored significantly higher than the other two options, but in all fairness the Bravo did earn 4 out of 5 stars in our full-size stroller review, making it one some parents might consider.